pfertyk/blog/content/009-vim-for-sane-people.md

 ### Leader

 Leader is a special key in Vim.
 It's a prefix for sequences of keys that you can map to different commands.
-Unlike shortcuts, you don't have to press all keys simultaneously, but one after another quickly.
+Many plugins use it, but you can also configure your own mappings (which I recommend).
 By default, the leader key is the backslash.
-But you are going to use the leader key very often, so it should be changed to something more convinient, something that you can use with any hand, something bigger than the usual key.
-Space key is an excellent choice:
+But you are going to use this key very often, so it should be changed to something more convinient, something that you can use with any hand, something bigger than usual keys.
+Space is an excellent choice:

 ```vim
 let mapleader = ' '